orizens/orizens.com/content/blog/2014-07-03-fuseday-experiments-working-with-google-web-starter-kit-and-reactjs.md

 On the client side, we chose to experiment with new or trending libraries/frameworks.
 We chose the following:

 1. React.js - as a growing trend for performance in rendering web pages in the client - we feel that we had to test the workflow with React.js.
-  2. Gulp.js - Gulp is trending to replace grunt.js as a node.js based task runner / automation tool.
+2. Gulp.js - Gulp is trending to replace gruntjs as a node.js based task runner / automation tool.
 3. d3 - mvd3 - we feel that d3 is high in trends - so in order to take the high level of d3, we chose mvd3 as a subset of d3 in order to create pie and line charts.
 4. Google Web Starter Kit - with v2 released just 6 days ago, while in beta, we decided it can be quite refreshing to step out of the bootstrap world and experiment with a new set of css front end framework.

 ## Google Web Starter Kit

 After briefly reading the introduction page, I downloaded the zip file - which contained the following:

 1. 2 html templates for starting a project
 2. A ready to use gulpfile with configuration for running builds, server task and more
 3. a style guide directory - which includes a demonstration of the various ui elements included in this kit
 4. sass source files - for tweaking the settings of the ui elements in order to create a different "skin"

 as a foot note - after reading carefully the documentation of this kit, I discovered that you can clone the repo of this kit and follow a more organized procedure in order to get started.

 ###

 ### Style Guide